11.1. Optimization

 min value: -3.9175

 Fig. 11.6 Surface searched by fminsearch to find the location of the minimum value.
+The output of the fminsearch1 script shows the location and value of the minimum.

 % File: fminsearch2.m

-% Script using fminsearch for inverse kinematic
+% Script using fminsearch for inverse kinematics

-% calculation of a 2 joint robot arm.
+% calculation of a 2-joint robot arm.

 E = [5.4 4.3]';